jbaboval/prius-valve-adapter/README.md

 Chevy GenV small block engines (L86/LT1, L83, etc) require constant flow through the heater loop, so a simple on/off valve is not suitable.

 2nd Generation Toyota Prius' (2004-2009) have an ideal three-way coolant valve that is relatively inexpensive.
 (Sub-$20), but uses an ECU controlled motor.
+(Part number 16670-21010)

 This adapter connects the Vintage Air one-wire on/off signal to the five-wire Prius valve.